jupyter/docker-stacks/docs/maintaining/tasks.md

 2. Merge the PR.
 3. Monitor the merge commit GitHub Actions status.
    **Note**: we think, GitHub Actions are quite reliable, so please, investigate, if some error occurs.
-   The process of building docker images in PRs is exactly the same for master branch, except there is a push step in master.
+   The process of building docker images in PRs is exactly the same after merging to master, except there is an additional `push` step.
 4. Try to avoid merging another PR to master until all pending builds complete.
 This way you will know which commit might have broken the build and also have correct tags for moving tags (like `python` version).